Dietary Tips for Prurigo Nodularis

 Beneficial Foods for Prurigo Nodularis

-- Turmeric: This spice has anti-inflammatory properties that may help reduce skin irritation.
+4. Turmeric: It has anti-inflammatory properties that may help reduce skin irritation.

-Incorporating these foods into your diet may help manage your PN symptoms and improve overall skin health.
+Adding these food items to your diet can help manage your PN symptoms and improve overall skin health.

 Developing a meal plan that avoids trigger foods while incorporating beneficial ones can be challenging.
-Here’s a sample day to give you ideas:
+Here are some day-to-day Dietary Tips for Prurigo Nodularis management, you can start with:

 Breakfast:

-- Oatmeal topped with berries and a sprinkle of cinnamon
+• Oatmeal topped with berries with a sprinkle of cinnamon

 Lunch:

-- Grilled chicken salad with mixed greens, avocado, and olive oil dressing
+• Grilled chicken salad with greens, avocado, and olive oil dressing

 Snack: